arsentieva/profile_backup/README.md

   - Use of useHistory to elegantly handle page animated page transitions
 - Material UI
   - Self-taught the basics of material UI components and theming to built a custom components

+####  CAMPY   (React.js, Python, Flask)	[live](https://campy-client.herokuapp.com/) | [github](https://github.com/arsentieva/campy-frontend)
+- React.js
+   - Integrated Google Maps API with the React Google API npm package to locate, auto-complete, and custom search functionality to dynamically present camp locations based on user parameters.
+   - Implemented an efficient backend RESTful API by using Flask Restx package resulting in a well organized, easy to maintain,  and performant code.
+- Python
+  - Used Flask Rest X to create and manage Restful API endpoints
+  - Used Flask JWT Extended to manage security and authorization throughout the application
+  - Added routes to handle CRUD operations for users, tasks, teams, projects, and columns

+#### CURRENS   (React.js, Flask, Docker)	- In Development	[live](https://currens-client.herokuapp.com/login) | [github](https://github.com/arsentieva/currens)
+ Integrated Google Maps Javascript API, Elevation API, OAuth to create a running app that keeps track of the path and animates the user’s path traveled.

 #### Talk to me I am kinda awesome